Bendara8/8602-Computer/readme.md

 	- [Microcode](./docs/control.md#microcode)

 ## Status
 This project was started in September 2020.
 The overall design of the computer was finalized in December 2020.
-The schematics, simulator, and documentation are all under progress.
+The schematics, simulator, and documentation are under progress.
 The assembler, emulator, operating system, and software are not started.